 Here’s where we try to provide answers to all your key questions.
 An impossible task!
-So please don’t hesitate to talk to us at school, or email the office.
+So please don’t hesitate to talk to us at school, or email the office on email@example.com

 Looking for answers?

 Scroll down to see FAQ.
-We think we have everything covered!
+We think we have most things covered!